Nikhil-Wani/Fundamentals-of-R-programming/README.md

 5. Character	'a', '"good'", "TRUE", '35.4'	In R programming, a character is used to represent string values.
 We convert objects into character values with the help of a s.character() function.

 6. Raw		A raw data type is used to holds raw bytes.

+# R Functions

+A set of statements which are organized together to perform a specific task is known as a function.
+R provides a series of in-built functions, and it allows the user to create their own functions.
+Functions are used to perform tasks in the modular approach.

+Functions are used to avoid repeating the same task and to reduce complexity.
+To understand and maintain our code, we logically break it into smaller parts using the function.
+A function should be

+1. Written to carry out a specified task.
+2. May or may not have arguments
+3. Contain a body in which our code is written.
+4. May or may not return one or more output values.
+"An R function is created by using the keyword function."

+There is the following syntax of R function:

+func_name <- function(arg_1, arg_2, ...) {
+   Function body
+}

+<b>omponents of Functions</b>

+There are four components of function, which are as follows:

+1. Function Name

+The function name is the actual name of the function.
+In R, the function is stored as an object with its name.

+2. Arguments

+In R, an argument is a placeholder.
+In function, arguments are optional means a function may or may not contain arguments, and these arguments can have default values also.
+We pass a value to the argument when a function is invoked.

+3. Function Body

+The function body contains a set of statements which defines what the function does.

+4.Return value

+It is the last expression in the function body which is to be evaluated.

+<b>Function Types</b>

+Similar to the other languages, R also has two types of function, i.e. Built-in Function and User-defined Function.
+In R, there are lots of built-in functions which we can directly call in the program without defining them.
+R also allows us to create our own functions.

+1. Built-in function

+The functions which are already created or defined in the programming framework are known as built-in functions.
+User doesn't need to create these types of functions, and these functions are built into an application.
+End-users can access these functions by simply calling it.
+R have different types of built-in functions such as seq(), mean(), max(), and sum(x) etc.

+2. User-defined function

+R allows us to create our own function in our program.
+A user defines a user-define function to fulfill the requirement of user.
+Once these functions are created, we can use these functions like in-built function.

+Creating a function without an argument.
+new.function <- function() {
+   for(i in 1:10) {
+      print(i^2)
+   }
+}
+new.function()